Bert Lown

-Bert Lown (born Albert Charles Lown; 6 June 1903 – 20 November 1962) was a violinist, orchestra leader, and songwriter.
+Bert Lown (born Albert Charles Lown; 6 June 1903 – 20 November 1962) was an American violinist, orchestra leader, and songwriter.

 Career

 Lown was born in White Plains, New York.
 He began as a sideman playing the violin in Fred Hamm's band, and in the 1920s and 1930s he led a series of jazz-oriented dance bands (the most famous being the Biltmore Hotel Orchestra), making a large number of recordings in that period for Victor Records.
 In 1925 (or 1930), (with Hamm, Dave Bennett, and Chauncey Gray) he composed the well-known standard "Bye Bye Blues."
 He also wrote some other songs, including "You're The One I Care For" and "Tired."
 By the mid-1930s he quit leading the orchestras, becoming a booking agent and manager; eventually he left the music industry and moved on to executive positions in the television industry.
 He died of a heart attack in 1962 in Portland, Oregon.